-Listen up!
+Listen in!
 I found myself on the Kinderling Kids Radio The Parent Panel this morning.
 We were talking all things imposter syndrome (because parents have that these days too), kids with perfectionism (who may or may not be the product of a perfect parent) and Shakespeare.
 It was a riot!

 You can listen in here:

 The programme host, Shevonne Hunt is an absolute doll and she has the BEST voice.
 I told her today that she should be on television reading the nightly news.
 If Shev was reading the news, we’d know all was right with the world.
 (Oh, and a little shout out for Cold Chisel’s Ita is very fitting here… you’ll know why once you listen to the podcast!!).

 My fellow guest, Matt Baseley is a presenter on Channel 7’s Sydney Weekender and stay-at-home dad to two smalls (with another almost on the way).
 Lovely guy!

 Perfectionism and imposter syndrome